 I try not to consider the number of followers, likes, or shares.
 Instead, I keep plugging along, learning from the experts, improving my content, and honing my craft.
 Working, grinding, and hustling are GREAT teachers!

 Working, grinding, and hustling makes me appreciate EVERY Like, Follow, and Share that ReeINSPIRED receives.
 I get so tickled when someone takes the time to comment on the blog post on my website, or Facebook, Instagram, or Twitter pages.
 Since my following is still small, I can personally respond to every comment, even when the comment is just an emoji.

 As I work, grind, and hustle, I’m also networking.
 I’m getting to know other bloggers and establishing friendships.
 I’m analyzing what they’re offering their readers.
 I’m looking for inspiration for future blog posts and collaboration opportunities.

 I’m learning more about online business opportunities.
-All this working, grinding, hustling, and networking are opening doors I never imagined possible.
-Two months ago, I hadn’t considered an online resource library for my bible study notes.
+All this working, grinding, hustling, and networking is opening doors I never imagined possible.
+I hadn’t considered an online resource library for my bible study notes until two months ago.
 Nor did I know that I could offer an Editing 101 e-course.

 Blogging isn’t all about numbers.
-Yes, the numbers are important and they are great motivators.
+Yes, the numbers are essential, and they are great motivators.
 However, there’s more to blogging than just the numbers.
-While, blogging allows us to offer our wise insight to our readers, it also offers us benefits which can’t be measured by the number of Followers, Likes, or Shares.
+While blogging allows us to offer our wise insight to our readers, it also provides us benefits that can’t be measured by the number of Followers, Likes, or Shares.

-You may surprise and encourage yourself by your own wise insight!
+You may surprise and encourage yourself with your own wise insight!

 How do you measure your blog’s success?
 Comment below with your wise insight.